-It may well be possible for you to return to driving after notifying DVLA and they will advise you.
+It may well be possible for you to return to driving after notifying DVLA; if you meet the eligibility criteria you may have continuing entitlement to drive under Section 88 of the Road Traffic Act 1988 so long as you have either made a valid application to DVLA to renew your licence or made a valid notification of a health condition or disability, note that Section 88 entitlement is not available if your licence has been revoked by DVLA.
 They may require you to complete a medical questionnaire which must be returned to them within the required time limits.
 The questionnaire will ask for details of your medical condition and will ask for your consent for release of medical information from your doctors.
-Alternatively these medical forms can be downloaded from the DVLA A-Z of medical conditions website.
+Alternatively these medical forms can be downloaded from the DVLA A-Z list of medical conditions.

-If you decide to stop driving or are advised by your doctor to stop you will need to tell DVLA and are advised to send them your licence.
+If you decide to stop driving or are advised by your doctor to stop, you will need to tell DVLA and are advised to voluntarily surrender your licence.
 Re-instatement of driving entitlement following a voluntary surrender of your driving licence is a much easier process than attempting to re-apply for a licence following a compulsory revocation by DVLA.
 Download the declaration of voluntary surrender form from the website, https://www.gov.uk/government/publications/declaration-of-voluntary-surrender, fill it in and send it to DVLA along with your driving licence (both parts).